 Scratched Seasoning

-Seasoning can get scratched if you cut something directly in your pan, or even if you use a metal utensil at the wrong angle.
+Seasoning can get scratched if you cut something directly in your cast iron skillet, or even if you use a metal utensil at the wrong angle.
 But it’s not a big deal, and it doesn’t mean you can’t use metal tools in your cast iron skillet.
-(If you bake a pie in your pan, it makes sense that you’d want to cut and serve it from the skillet!)
-To fix scratched seasoning, you really don’t need to do anything except JUST KEEP COOKING.
+(If you bake a pie in your pan, it makes sense that you’d want to cut and serve it from the skillet!
+Read our guide to when to use metal vs wood utensils in your cast iron. ) To fix scratched seasoning, you really don’t need to do anything except JUST KEEP COOKING.
 These scratches will fill in with new seasoning as you keep using your pan, and you’ll see them disappear eventually.
 This is another time where making recipes that are great for seasoning will help speed up the process of evening your skillet surface back out.

 Stripped Seasoning

 If your pan looks like one of the pictures above, you’ve stripped away a good amount of seasoning.
+So how do you fix a pan with stripped seasoning?
 This might look intimidating, but remember that you really can’t ruin cast iron.
 Even if you strip away most of the seasoning, you can still rebuild it into the sleek, nonstick skillet you expect.
 (To avoid stripping your seasoning like this in the first place, we recommend only cooking acidic ingredients or liquidy braises in a pan that has plenty of good seasoning on it.)
 So you stripped your skillet?
 Gently wash your pan to remove any loose seasoning or residue, do two or three rounds of following our oven seasoning instructions, and then JUST KEEP COOKING.
 In cases like this some oven seasoning can be helpful for jumpstarting the re-seasoning process, although we don’t often recommend seasoning your skillet in the oven.